newfs/gobotany-app/README.md

 Using the production JS locally
 -------------------------------

+When developing locally, the default is to use the individual non-minified JS files, as they require no separate build step before testing.

-After you are done with developing using the individual non-minified JS files locally, and you build the single production JS file, it is a good idea to test with that file a bit.
-Sometimes things load a bit differently with the production JS file, and it can happen that things work fine using the individual JS files but fail with the production JS file.
+After working on these JS files, you build the combined and minified production JS file to be used on the site.

+It is a good idea to test with this file to make sure the changes work as expected.
+Sometimes things load a bit differently when using this file, and it can happen that things worked with the individual JS files fail with the production JS file.

 To temporarily use the production JS file, edit the file: gobotany/app/gobotany/site/templates/gobotany/_js.html